 Wondering how to pack your suitcase for your trip?
 Or how to layer for unexpected dips or rises in the mercury this month?
 Follow these tips to make sure you're well-prepared:

-- June generally has both brisk and hot days, with average temperatures at around 62 degrees F. Pack clothes that you can layer in case an unusually cool or hot day sneaks up on you.
-Bring light cotton clothes for sunny and/or hot, muggy days days, but also line your suitcase with warm socks and a light windbreaker.
+- June generally has both brisk and hot days, with average temperatures at around 62 degrees Fahrenheit.
+Pack clothes that you can layer, in case an unusually cool or hot day sneaks up on you.
+Bring light cotton clothes for sunny and hot, muggy days days, but also line your suitcase with warm socks and a light windbreaker.